by Peter Wright.

 On April 9th 1917, the British attacked the German lines at Arras.
 This battle lasted until May 16th, and claimed the lives of five Gamlingay men, none of whom have known graves.
 The notorious Battle of Passchendaele, July 31st-November 6th, claimed four further victims, while the First Battle of Cambrai, November 20th-December 7th, added another four.

 1918 saw fourteen further deaths.
 The last soldier to die and be given a place on the village war memorial was Arthur Jakes, who died of the effects of gas poisoning sustained during the war in January 1919.
-In many ways, his burial in Gamlingay cemetery marked the end of an era.

 But the overall picture is one of great sadness.
 Six village men had been taken Prisoner of War, including Stanley Titmus and Herbert Lowings.
 Stan received a note from Buckingham Palace wishing him well on his release.
 Several, including Herbert Lowings, had been gassed.
 Most returned to work the land, and those that couldn’t did what they could.
 Amputee Bill Theobalds had a cobblers shop in Church End, while another amputee, Ted Housden, ran a sweet shop near the church.
 Some, like Charlie Wright, eventually found they were unable to make a living from market gardening and left the village to find work.
 Others, like Arthur Swannell, who was wounded in 1916, remained working on the land.